emetsger/osf-packaging/osf-cli/README.md

 ##Command Line Usage
-The CLI takes a single argument which is a URL pointing to the registration whcih is to be packaged (for example, `http://192.168.99.100:8000/v2/registrations/vacbu/`
+The CLI takes a single argument which is a URL pointing to the registration which is to be packaged (for example, `https://api.osf.io/v2/registrations/hejx2`
 This is preceded by a list of command line options as follows:

 ```